RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab8-cicd.md

 {{% /panel %}}

 {{% panel "Web Console Steps" %}}

+> Click on "Build" and then "Create Build Config"

 > Use the following OpenShift build configuration to create the pipeline.